 We shouldn’t ask “What does a person need to be able to do in order to fit into the existing social order today?”
 Instead we should ask “what lives in each human being and what can be developed in him or her?” - Rudolf Steiner

 Steiner education enhances, enriches and supports the developmental phases of childhood.
 Dr Steiner referred particularly to three essential phases — each of approximately seven years duration.
 In each of these phases, important faculties are being developed, different growth forces are operating and the child learns in correspondingly different ways.
 To provide meaningful support for the child in the journey from infancy to adulthood, curriculum and methodology is based on a deep comprehension of these phases.
 The aim of Steiner education is to help young people develop lifelong attributes, skills, knowledge, values and characteristics to enable them to be free individuals with purpose and meaning in their lives.

-“Those human beings who have not learnt to work in the ways of beauty and through beauty to capture truth, will never come to the full humanity needed to meet the challenges of life.” — Rudolf Steiner
+High school students experience a broad-ranging curriculum, both academic and artistic, positive and optimistic, exemplifying the strength of the human spirit.
+This builds the capacity for courage, confidence and resilience to go out into the world with a strong sense of self and ethical values.“Those human beings who have not learnt to work in the ways of beauty and through beauty to capture truth, will never come to the full humanity needed to meet the challenges of life.”